 In fact, one of my modules, The Art of Describing, was structured around field trips.
 First, we would visit the sites, and the following week, we would discuss what we had seen in relation to relevant literature together in workshops.

 We started from the University Campus, and proceeded to visit several museums and historic sites across York, including one of my favourites, York Art Gallery.

 University of York, Campus West

-  Our first field trip was to Campus West, where the Department and all my lectures are based.
+Our first field trip was to Campus West, where all my lectures are based.
 At first, my friends and I didn’t really understand why we would look at the campus through the lens of art-history, but it turned out to be very interesting, and personally, one of my favourite visits.

 Our tutor showed us around the modern sculptures on campus.
 I had no idea there were so many of them hiding in plain sight, perfectly blending in with the landscape.
-We learned that the architects were commissioned to build a university that could make it easy for students, professors, and researchers alike to socialise, and for knowledge to be produced across different departments.
+We learned that the architects were commissioned to build a university that could make it easy for students, professors, and researchers alike to socialise, and for knowledge to be produced across different subjects.
 The contrast between the brutalist architecture of the colleges, built using the CLASP system, and Heslington Hall was very striking.
 I remember feeling so lucky to be in such a wonderful place, one that was built with so much care for its community.